-During the first 12 weeks, interns will work alongside volunteers in local schools and in the local communities, assisting with various education initiatives for children and adults alike.
+Your first 12 weeks will be spent working alongside other volunteers on our project in Costa Rica whilst also undertaking TEFL (Teach English as a Foreign Language) training for your full certification.
 Interns will also receive ongoing training that encompasses leadership course work, one-on-one mentorship, group study, lesson planning, team management and teaching practises.

 On completion of a successful 12 weeks, interns will have the necessary skills to undertake our 12-week work placement.
 During this phase, interns will assist the GVI team in the operations and management of our programme, as well as developing our work in the local communities by implementing their own project ideas.